antonioSF/css/README.md

 10. [Best Practices](#best-practices)

 ## Introduction
-If HTML is for content and presentation mainly, CSS (Cascading Style Sheets) is used to style and design that content.
+CSS (Cascading Style Sheets) is used to style and design HTML content.
 When a Web browser displays a document, it first loads the HTML, parses it and creates a DOM (Document Object Model) from it.
 Only then parses the CSS.

 There are three different ways to apply CSS to an HTML document:

 * **External Stylesheet**: An external file usually referenced by a ```<link>``` in the ```<head>``` of the HTML Document.